 Geospatial data production

 Much geospatial data is developed and delivered in organisational or domain silos that are isolated from each other.
-For example separate supply chains may exist for data related to the same phenomena at different scales e.g. a national road data set at 1:1million scale and state data sets at 1:50,000 scale.
-Furthermore, duplicative representations of the same phenomena in different domains are not connected with each other e.g. Local Government Areas in the in ABS census geography and LGA record, in State records in gazetteer.
+For example, separate supply chains may exist for data related to the same phenomena at different scales e.g. a national road data set at 1:1million scale and state data sets at 1:50,000 scale.
+Furthermore, duplicate representations of the same phenomena in different domains are not connected with each other e.g. Local Government Areas (LGA) in the Australian Bureau of Statistics (ABS) census geography and LGA in State gazetteer records.

 Supply data is geographically fragmented due to the federated nature of Australian government and production of geospatial data by organisations at three levels of government.